Defasium/vkCaptchaBreaker/README.md

 ## Description

 Keras implementation of Convolutional Recurrent Neural Network with ONNX.js support.
-In this module the CRNN architecture was implemented.
-To achieve better accuracy, CRNN utilizes CTC loss and Knowledge distillation with Label smoothing.
+To achieve better accuracy, [`CRNN`](python/crnn.py) utilizes CTC loss and Knowledge distillation with Label smoothing.
 CRNN comes in two versions: the one BIG with recurrent layers (RNNs) and the other small one without them.